Durability in Military Training: Build It Without Injury

 Mixed Modal Efforts

 Blending strength circuits with metabolic work, not in isolation, prepares the body for multi-system stress.
+The field never asks for a max deadlift OR a five-mile run in isolation; it asks for a heavy carry, then a sprint, then a climb, then more carrying.
+Training the transitions, strength under fatigue, endurance under load, is what builds durability that actually transfers.
 Durability develops when strength and endurance are trained in the context of real performance demands.

 Controlled Impact and Volume Rotation